 This year it was held in Dublin, Ireland.
 I had been in Ireland before, but never to the capitol city and it was such a great experience.
 This is one of the places in the world where, I believe, the people of the country make such a difference.
 The Irish are resilient, charming and talkative.
 They will tell you things you need to know about their city and their country.
 I literally love the Irish people!
 I happened to be married to a Chileno-Irish/American man, so I may be a bit partial, but I do find them charming and sweet with the best English accents.
 Ireland is known as “The Land of One Thousand Welcomes” and I certainly agree.

 To set the mood of arrival, I would love for you to listen and watch this video of the grand opening party of TBEX.
-The countries tourism boards that support TBEX literally lay out the red carpet for us and I for one enjoy the heck out of it!
+The country tourism boards that support TBEX literally lay out the red carpet for us and I for one, enjoy the heck out of it!

 In the video, you can actually see the grand opening party of TBEX, as well as some of my fellow bloggers and PR people.
 I immediately spied Stephen Oddo in the video of Walks of Italy, who was one of the first guys I met at TBEX Girona, Spain back in 2012 and then there was Sara Robles of GoWithOh, who is awesome to work with and lights up a room when she walks in.
 Next up, I saw Johnny Jet otherwise known to us as John DiScala.
 You can see that fun was had by all and it was held at the famous Guinness Storehouse, which is a must-visit while in Dublin within itself!

 You may have seen the video of this same song which has gone viral called ‘Wake Me Up’ by Avici, as it was sung in Gaelic, which is the language of the country.
 It is currently only being spoken by a minority of the Irish people.
 I especially enjoyed hearing it in Dingle spoken by Miss Mary at the beehive huts.

 “A country without a language is a country without a soul.